SOVEREIGN-NET/lib-proofs/docs/examples.md

         receiver_id: &str,
         transfer: &PrivateTransferProof,
     ) -> Result<()> {
-        // In a real system, this would update encrypted/committed balances
+        // In a system, this would update encrypted/committed balances
         // For this example, we'll simulate the updates

         if let Some(sender) = self.accounts.get_mut(sender_id) {